Welcome!

 - How does ecology shape culture?

-Tracking back to earlier days in my academic journey, I earned my B.A. and M.A. in Psychology from Yonsei University under the advice of Dr. Eunkook Mark Suh.
-During my master’s degree, I studied the relationship between happiness and human prosociality from an evolutionary perspective, showing that happier people help strangers more because they see strangers as more similar to their family relatives than less happy people do.
+Tracing back to the start of my academic journey, I earned my B.A. and M.A. in Psychology from Yonsei University under the advice of Dr. Eunkook Mark Suh.
+During my master’s degree, I studied the relationship between happiness and human prosociality from an evolutionary perspective, showing that happier people help strangers more because they perceive those strangers as more similar to their own family relatives than less happy people do.

 In my free time, I love spending time in nature and sometimes going wildlife watching.
 I also love watching movies and nature documentaries.
 I especially love watching my favorite movies/documentaries multiple times!